TUNE M1 COMMON ISSUES

 One owner reported: "The flawed solar panel I reported in September has not been replaced yet due to logistics."
 This highlights that while Tune does replace defective panels, the timeline can be slow.

-Test your solar panel output immediately after installation using a multimeter or your charge controller's readings.
-If output is significantly below the rated 220W per panel in full sun, document the readings and contact Tune for warranty replacement.
-If you prefer to source your own panels, it's a straightforward DIY install, and typically cheaper.
+Test your solar output right after install using a multimeter or your charge controller's readings.
+If output is well below the rated 220W per panel in full sun, document the readings and contact Tune for warranty replacement.
+If you'd rather source your own panels, it's a straightforward DIY install and usually cheaper.

 Warranty: Tune replaces defective panels at no cost.
 Logistics may add lead time if you're remote.
 Consider ordering just the solar port from Tune ($200) and sourcing panels yourself for faster resolution.